binary-penguin/dsiii-api/README.md

 # dsiii-api

-The unofficial, funny and educative dsiii-api, you can ask for CRUD operations with some bosses and locations of the game.
+The unofficial, funny and educative Dark Souls III API, you can ask for CRUD operations with some bosses and locations of the game.

 This RESTful API was made as a project of my Spring Boot Learning Path.